 In addition, the production of liquid fertilizers rich in ammonium can be viable through an adsorption-desorption process with zeolites and membrane contactors.
 Sometimes, to achieve a specific relationship between the main nutrients, surplus nitrogen needs to be removed.
 This can be done via a process under microaerophilic conditions with low energy consumption.

 Another way of transforming waste into fertilizers is, firstly, to mix the waste with other organic waste and other mineral fertilizers to adjust the nutrient levels (N/P/K) to commercial values.
 Secondly, the resulting mixture undergoes vacuum evaporation to remove the water and transform the material into a stable and easy-to-use solid.

-As in all our work, Condorchem Envitech works with the client to initially assess the identified waste-stream to evaluate the potential of the industrial fertilizer.
-Samples can be sent to our laboratory for a full analytical assessment, from this our technical team will work with the client to put together a cost effective programme to gain the maximum potential from the fertilizer produced.
+As in all our business, at Condorchem Envitech we work with the customer to evaluate the identified source of waste to determine the potential of the fertilizer.
+Samples can be sent to our laboratory for a complete analytical evaluation; after which, our technical team will work with the customer to establish a profitable program to obtain the maximum potential of the fertilizer produced.